 It’s like riding a bike—literally.
 Spinning® movements correspond to moves you would do on a road bike.
-The Spinning program focuses on five core movements with corresponding hand positions to position you in optimal riding posture.
+There are five core movements with corresponding hand positions to position you in optimal riding posture.

 The five core movements of the Spinning program are as follows:

 - Seated Flat – Hand Position 1,2 or 2.5